Storytelling at work: the 10 pitfalls6 February 2019 | Category: Blog

 7. It is taking too long

-What if you got all the attention, but they don’t believe you ?
+What if you got all the attention, but they don’t believe you?

-8. The story is not credible
+8. The story is not plausible

 9. They don’t believe YOU

 Maybe you are telling a story that is not congruent with who you are.
 Then you are acting and you are not believed.
-Authenticity is super important.
+Authenticity is very important.
 If you mean what you say and are committed to your message, they will believe you.

 What if they believe you, but don’t do anything with it?